zmsp/zmsp.github.io/_posts/2017-02-20-experience.md

 ---
+title: "Tech Stack Snapshot"
-title:  "Experience in Docker, Clojure and JVM"
+excerpt: "A summary of my professional growth in Docker, Clojure, and the JVM."
 header: "Experience"
 categories:
   - Thoughts & Opinions